 The President shall, with the assistance of the Area Council Executive, bring to the attention of the appropriate segment of the PSAC the policies and views adopted at Area Council meetings.

 The President shall, with the assistance of the Vice-President, carry out an active liaison with the various Component Locals, Branches, Directly Chartered Locals, Regional Women’s Committee and constitutionally recognized regional committees in the Okanagan area.

 The President shall perform all incidental duties as pertain to that office.

+The President shall submit to the Office of the PSAC BC Regional Executive Vice-President: a list of current executive with contact information; the budget request for the current fiscal year; Treasurer’s Reports and minutes of all meetings no later than thirty (30) days following the date of which each meeting is held; a current copy of the Area Council bylaws.

 Subsection 2 – Vice-President: